sana-ccrc/PyEarthTools/README.md

 jupyter lab
 ```

+PyEarthTools comprises multiple sub-packages which may be installed and used separately.
+See the [installation guide](installation.md) for more details.

+## Overview of PyEarthTools

 PyEarthTools is a Python framework containing modules for:
  - loading and fetching data;
  - pre-processing, normalising and standardising data into a normal form suitable for machine learning;